0731jiangyujilv/pop_ex_polypop/README.md

 > **ETHOnline 2026 — Continuity Track**

-**POP** is the continuation of **PolyPOP**.

-PolyPOP turns live disagreement into prediction markets on X.

-When users are already arguing, debating with friends, or seeing two clear sides to a question, they can tag `@_PolyPOP` to deploy an onchain prediction market directly from the conversation.

-For ETHOnline 2026, we extend that idea deeper into the market itself.

-The main upgrade is a new **AMM-based prediction market architecture** with continuous YES / NO trading, LP liquidity, live probability discovery, and adaptive fee logic during information shocks.

-# POP (ex PolyPOP)

-> **ETHOnline 2026 — Continuity Track**

 **POP is a Uniswap-like prediction market on Arc, using native USDC and powered by Chainlink CRE.**

 It enables continuous YES / NO trading, LP liquidity, live probability discovery, and adaptive fee logic during information shocks.
 POP uses USDC as collateral, Uniswap for liquidity infrastructure, and Chainlink CRE for market resolution.

 POP is the continuation of **PolyPOP**, originally built as a social-to-market prediction product.
 PolyPOP turns live disagreement into prediction markets on X. When users are already arguing, debating with friends, or seeing two clear sides to a question, they can tag `@_PolyPOP` to deploy an onchain prediction market directly from the conversation.

 For ETHOnline 2026, we extend that idea deeper into the trading experience.
 The main upgrade is the transition from a pooled binary prediction market to a **continuously tradable AMM architecture**.

-> **PolyPOP made prediction markets easier to create.**
-> **POP makes them easier to trade with continuous AMM liquidity.**
+PolyPOP made prediction markets easier to create.
+POP makes them easier to trade with continuous AMM liquidity.